opencypher/cypherdb/src/content/docs/import/copy-from-subquery.md

 ```

 You can similarly use this approach to subset your data, for example, read only a part of your
-DataFrame, Parquet or CSV file, and then copy that subset into Kuzu.
+DataFrame, Parquet or CSV file, and then copy that subset into CypherDB.

 ```python
 # Load specific columns only